-If you need to find the phone number/address, look under 'Family and Community Services' in the White Pages or use the 'contact us' link on the FACS website www.facs.nsw.gov.au (click on Community Services)
+If you need to find the phone number/address, look under 'Community Services' in the White Pages or use the 'contact us' link on the Community Services website www.community.nsw.gov.au

-If your out-of-home care arrangements have been made by an organisation other than FACS, you should contact a manager within that organisation to make a complaint.
+If your out-of-home care arrangements have been made by an organisation other than Community Services, you should contact a manager within that organisation to make a complaint.
 Your carer will be able to tell you which organisation makes arrangements for you.

 Ask your carer to give you these details in case you ever need them.

-Which CSC or organisation to contact -
+Which CSC or organisation to contact

 Contact number

-If you have tried steps one and two and still don't think that your complaint has been fixed you can contact the Family and Community Services Enquiry, Feedback and Complaints Unit.
+If you have tried steps one and two and still don't think that your complaint has been fixed you can contact Community Services Enquiry, Feedback and Complaints Unit.

-You can contact the Family and Community Services Enquiry, Feedback and Complaints Unit by phone, email or in writing.
+You can contact the Community Services Enquiry, Feedback and Complaints Unit by phone, email or in writing.
 They will need your name, address and details of your concern/complaint.
 Let them know if there is any particular way or time you would prefer them to contact you.
 They will then get back to you and let you know what they can do to help you and may ask for more information.

-Family and Community Services Enquiry, Feedback and Complaints Unit
+Community Services Enquiry, Feedback and Complaints Unit

-1800 000 164 (freecall)

-Family and Community Services
+Community Services

-Fax: 02 9633 6192
+Fax: 02 9716 2126

 Locked Bag 4028, Ashfield NSW 2131

-Email: Complaints@facs.nsw.gov.au
+Email: Complaints@community.nsw.gov.au